ryfu2/Fall2024ECE445Team33/Ryan/Readme.md

 ## **November 25**
 - **Task:** Fall Break.
-- **Summary:** Utilized the break to reflect on project progress and brainstorm ideas for the final presentation and documentation.
+- **Summary:** Soldered the new PCB design and figured out how to use the SH1106 text display controller.
+We also integrated all subsystems onto the new PCB and ensured the functionality of everything.

 ## **December 2**
 - **Task:** Final demo preparation and debugging.